Our Homeschool Story

 It's a blessing that I was able to record our daughter's favorite poem.

 Our daughter reciting her poem from Abeka Books.
 This was a graded recitation.
 I am glad I was able to video this precious moments.

 At the farm...

 Our child was so excited to see some animals such as: horses, dogs, and cats.
-We cannot own any pets due to I have an allergy.
-The only pet she could have is fish.
+We cannot own any pets except for some fish because I am allergic to our furry friends.
 This is really a treat to her holding those cutie kittens.

 For beginners, I recommend to read the book, "Absolute Beginner's Guide to Homeschooling" by Brad Miser - this book will give you alot of information on how to operate your homeschool.
 Also join the Home School Legal Defense Association (HLDA) a none-profit organization to defend constitutional right of parents to homeschool.
 Their website is www.hslda.org.
 Know what your states requirements before you start homeschooling.
 God bless!